osmus/teachosm.org/collections/_posts/2022-09-20-internships.md

 ### What you'll do

 As our intern, you will work closely with OSM US staff and the TeachOSM volunteer steering committee to achieve program goals, based on your interests.
 This may include communications, mentorship, curriculum development, website development, or mapathon validation.
-For reference, please view our previous description for the Communications & Outreach internship position: https://bit.ly/TeachOSMInternship2021
+For reference, please view our previous description for the [2021 Communications & Outreach internship position](https://bit.ly/TeachOSMInternship2021).

 ### Compensation & Benefits